translating.

 ABQ New Mexico: my first field season as a graduate student, and the basis for my desert focus moving forwards in my career.

-I would be remiss if I did not acknowledge how profoundly growing up in the humid beauty of Virginia has cultivated my love for nature.
+I would be remiss if I did not acknowledge how profoundly the humid beauty of Virginia has cultivated my love for nature.
 Weekly trips to Great Falls National Park, excursions up to the Chesapeake Bay to hunt fossils (and be hunted by biting flies), and the warm gurgle of small creeks that wind their way through most neighborhoods.
 Hercules beetles.
 Eating a popsicle on my front stoop in August, tiny black ants clustering around drops of melted mango.
 Dew encrusted spider webs stretching gossamer over the delicate tips of new grass.

 Virginia IS for lovers after all.